RightToAskOrg/righttoask-docs/index.md

 This should be valuable and efficient at both ends.

-We step away from the notion of 'voting on decisions' towards raising awareness and asking questions about issues that seemed important to lots of people.
-In particular, we do not work hard to distinguish something with 51% support from something with 49% support - instead, we try to raise up several issues, in the form of questions, that a large number of people care about.
+We step away from the notion of 'voting on decisions' towards raising awareness and asking questions about issues that are important to lots of people.
+We do not aim to distinguish something with 51% support from something with 49% support - instead, we try to raise up several issues, in the form of questions, that a large number of people care about.

-The aim is to give MPs a succinct, clear list of most-popular questions, rather than a deluge of thousands of emails which may be individually considered or copy-pasted, and take time to assess.
+The aim is to give MPs a succinct, clear list of most-popular questions, rather than a deluge of thousands of emails which take time to assess.

 Citizens do
 the work of aggregating opinions and assessing others' questions.
 There is some natural language processing for keyword searches and to present possibly-duplicate questions to citizens before they upload a new one.
 We use AI only to suggest things to human users, not to make the decision.
 This certainly does not remove the risk of algorithmic bias, but we hope it reduces it a little.

 Final decisions on what to write, whether another question is equivalent, and what to vote for, rest with humans, thus providing a more trustworthy way of directing the most important questions to MPs (although, of course, people can be biased too).

-RightToAsk also conveys what fraction of people saw the question and *did not* upvote it, thus informing the MP if many people were *not* interested.

-Citizens are incentivised to participate by the satisfaction of having their voices heard.

-<div style="text-align: right"> <a href="https://righttoaskorg.github.io/righttoask-docs/Features">Next: Features</a> </div>

 [^1]: The term "citizen" is used here to emphasise the active participation in a democratic process, though users may of course be permanent residents, under-18s or other non-Australian-citizens.
 The term "MP" includes senators and members of state legislative bodies.

 [^2]: The Victorian Parliament has recently introduced a special session for constituent questions: <https://www.parliament.vic.gov.au/about/news/2458-constituency-questions-introduced>